ClouDevops101/Ansible-VMware-vRealize-Automation/README.md

 # Ansible roles for vRealize Automation - VMware vCloud IaaS solution

-Description : vRA-deploy-VM is a playbook that use ansible uri core module to request a VM from vRealize automation solution, the vmware cloud.
+Description : vRA-deploy-VM is a playbook that use ansible uri core module to request a VM from vRealize automation solution, the Vmware Cloud Automation Center (vCAC)
 This script is built to be run from a jenkins slave with a minmal installation in order to create an ephemeral deployement machine to deploy test and destroy the machines after testing.

 HOW It WORKS